computingfacts/code-examples/dwp-service/README.md

 ### Task
 Build an API which calls this API, and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.
 Push the answer to Github, and send us a link.

-This is a Spring Boot application for the DWP interview.
-This demo app was developed using the following tools
+This is a Spring Boot application for the Department for Work and Pensions (DWP) interview.
+This demo app was developed using the following;

   - Maven
   - Java 8